eclipse/repairnator/doc/repairnator-config.md

 This attribute is optional.

 A Repairnator user might want to receive email notification when a patch is created or an error occured on Repairnator.
 In order to do so, Repairnator should use a SMTP server.
-This attribute allow to specify which server to use.
+This attribute allows to specify which server to use.
-For now Repairnator only supports servers without authentication.
+For now, Repairnator only supports servers without authentication.

 Its default value is empty.